Vegetarian Society UK definition + EPIC-Oxford cohort framing

 Environmental footprint compared

-The Poore and Nemecek 2018 Science meta-analysis (a database of 38,700 farms and 1,600 processors across 119 countries) provides the most comprehensive comparison of greenhouse gas emissions per gram of protein across food categories.
-Beef sits at 50 kg CO2e per kg of protein.
+The Poore and Nemecek 2018 Science meta-analysis (a database of 38,700 farms and 1,600 processors across 119 countries) provides the most comprehensive comparison of greenhouse gas emissions per 100 grams of protein across food categories.
+Beef sits at 50 kg CO2e per 100 g of protein.
 Dairy beef at 17 kg.
 Lamb at 20 kg.
 Pork at 8 kg.
 Chicken at 6 kg.
 Wild-caught small pelagic fish (anchovies, sardines) at 2 to 4 kg.
 Cheese at 11 kg.
 Eggs at 4.5 kg.
 Farmed Atlantic salmon at 6 kg.
-Farmed warm-water prawns at 26 kg (high because of mangrove clearing and feed).
+Farmed warm-water prawns among the highest of any protein here, roughly 18 to 27 kg depending on the system (high because of mangrove clearing and feed).
 Tofu at 2 kg.
 Legumes at 0.8 kg.

 The implication: a pescatarian who eats sardines and mussels has a markedly lower footprint than a vegetarian who eats cheese and eggs.
 A pescatarian who eats farmed salmon and prawns has a comparable or higher footprint than a vegetarian.
 The category label does not determine the footprint; the specific choices within the category do.